-On the 14th of September 2022, the UPC team, led by the associate professor Rolando Chacon, published a paper entitled “Automated pipeline for the analysis of a scale-reduced steel cable net “.
+On the 14th of September 2022, the ASHVIN team published a conference paper entitled “Automated pipeline for the analysis of a scale-reduced steel cable net “ authored by Carlos Ramonell (UPC), Rolando Chacón (UPC), Burkhard Krenn (sbp), Càrol Puig-Polo (UPC).
 This publication was presented at the International Colloquium on Stability and Ductility of Steel Structures 2022.

-This paper focuses on the ASHVIN Demo Site #9 “Sport stadium roof structure”.
+This paper focuses on the ASHVIN Demo Site #9 “Sports stadium roof structure”.
 It proposes a digitally twinned experimental analysis of a scale-reduced laboratory-sized steel cable net subjected to vertical loading.
-The test is aimed at establishing automated pipelines of information and analysis between the measurements (displacements of nodes) and the numerical model of the cable net, which are seamlessly interconnected through a BIM model.
+The test aims to establish automated pipelines of information and analysis between the measurements (displacements of nodes) and the numerical model of the cable net, which are seamlessly interconnected through a BIM model.
 These automated pipelines erect the frame of the development of a digital twin of the cable net with structural analysis purposes.
 For the sake of measurements, a terrestrial laser scanner is used.
 Displacements of the nodes are extracted using computational geometry tools.
 For the sake of analysis, a data-based numerical model is proposed to obtain the tensile state of the cables.
-Precisely understanding the force distribution along nets is a challenge at design, construction and operation stages.
+Understanding the force distribution along nets is challenging at the design, construction and operation stages.
 This research belongs to a vaster project related to the development of automated pipelines of information for European infrastructure in the form of digital twins.
-The outcome of this laboratory test results is of great use when developing similar automated pipelines of information in real sites including cable nets in roofs.
+The outcome of this laboratory test results is of great use when developing similar automated pipelines of information in real sites, including cable nets in roofs.

 Read the entire paper, and download it in open access here: